jhumelsine/jhumelsine.github.io/_posts/2024-04-25-interpreter-design-pattern-parser.md

 Theory and practice are tightly coupled for scanners and parsers.
 Scanners and parsers can be auto-generated due to the mathematical rigor defined in the theory.
 Even if you hand-craft your own, the theory dictates most of the design.

 # Gang of Four Parser References
 Technically, the Gang of Four (GoF) didn’t leave the reader completely hanging.
-There are a few parser references from them in their Interpreter description:
+There are a few parser references in their Interpreter description:
 > For complex grammars, the class hierarchy for the grammar becomes large and unmanageable.
 Tools such as __parser__ generators are a better alternative in such cases.
 They can interpret expressions without building abstract syntax trees, which can save space and possibly time.
 >
 > Classes defining nodes in the abstract syntax tree have similar implementations.
 These classes are easy to write, and often their generation can be automated with a compiler or __parser__ generator.